76th Venice Film Festival to Embrace, Not Reject, Netflix

 The world's oldest film festival also features Hollywood productions like “Joker” with Joaquin Phoenix in the comic book classic role, as well as Brad Pitt in the sci-fi space journey “Ad Astra.”

-The competition also includes “J'accuse” by director Roman Polanski, a controversial figure in the (hash)MeToo era.
+The competition also includes “J'accuse” by director Roman Polanski, a controversial figure in the #MeToo era.